 Maybe you can see where this is going, maybe not…

-Essentially, all we need to solve our problem is:
+Essentially, all we need to solve the two problems I outlined above is:

-If someone is willing to ghostwrite a custom love letter to your coworker in the next cubicle for $5, do you think they would make a couple clicks on
+If someone is willing to ghostwrite a custom love letter to your coworker in the next cubicle for $5 (a service that’s offered on Firerr), do you think they would make a couple clicks on Amazon and leave you feedback (2 minutes work) for $5?

 Post a “gig request.”